Bastardkb/bastardkb.github.io/_includes/use_keyboard_chary.md

 This is for advanced users.

-For how to compile a custom hardware for your keyboard, take a look at the [how to compilee your own firmware page][compile-firmware].
+For how to compile a custom hardware for your keyboard, take a look at the [how to compile your own firmware page][compile-firmware].

 For **advanced customization of the Charybdis and Charybdis Nano**, take a look at the [customize page][customize-chary].